- Written by Dr.Mehmet Demircioglu

 This is part of proper medication before a hair transplant.
 A clinic should not discover a stimulant prescription on the operation morning.
 The decision is safer when it is made before travel, blood tests, consent, and anesthesia planning.

 I need to know what other medicines you take.
 ADHD medication may be only one part of the picture.
 Antidepressants, blood pressure tablets, sleep medication, blood thinners, supplements, and recreational stimulants can change the risk discussion.
+Undisclosed cocaine, MDMA, or speed around FUE changes medical planning and should not be hidden as a private detail.

 The useful information is specific.
 I want to know the exact ADHD medicine, dose, timing, how long the dose has been stable, usual blood pressure and pulse, any palpitations or chest symptoms, sleep pattern, appetite, anxiety level, and whether any other stimulant, antidepressant, decongestant, or recreational drug is being used.
+If a cold product is added near surgery, decongestants before FUE matter because stimulant stacking can be missed.

 I connect stimulant medication with the broader discussion about high blood pressure before a hair transplant.
 A number that looks only mildly high at home may become more relevant when surgery, travel, caffeine, anxiety, and local anesthesia are added together.

 The right answer depends on the medication, dose, blood pressure, pulse, heart history, mental health history, and the type of anesthesia plan.
 It also depends on whether you are traveling alone, returning to work quickly, or trying to manage recovery instructions without support.
+Non stimulant ADHD medicines still matter.
+Atomoxetine can affect pulse or blood pressure in some patients, while guanfacine or clonidine can affect blood pressure, pulse, sedation, and withdrawal planning if stopped suddenly.

 I use the same principle when discussing medications after a hair transplant.
 A medication decision should have a reason.
-It should not be a casual last-minute rule copied from another patient.
+It should not be a casual last minute rule copied from another patient.

 If a clinic gives a blanket answer without asking your dose, blood pressure, pulse, and medical history, I would pause.
 Medicine planning should be patient-specific.

 This is also why I dislike secret medication pauses.
 If the team thinks you are taking the medicine and you arrive without it, your focus, mood, appetite, and anxiety may not match the plan.
-If the team thinks you paused it and you took an extra dose, the vital-sign discussion changes.
+If the team thinks you paused it and you took an extra dose, the vital sign discussion changes.
 Clear communication is safer than trying to manage the decision alone.

 If your blood pressure or pulse is high before surgery, the first step is not to rush the transplant.
 The first step is to understand why.
 It may be stimulant medication, caffeine, anxiety, poor sleep, travel stress, untreated hypertension, pain, dehydration, or a heart rhythm issue.